"""Quantile Encoder."""

 A list with all feature names transformed or added.

-Note: potentially dropped features (because the feature is constant/invariant) are not included!
+Note: potentially dropped features (because the feature is constant/invariant)

 """

-out_feats = getattr(self, "feature_names_out_", None)
+out_feats = getattr(self, 'feature_names_out_', None)

 if not isinstance(out_feats, list):

-raise NotFittedError("Estimator has to be fitted to return feature names.")
+raise NotFittedError('Estimator has to be fitted to return feature names.')

 else: